Categories

 And that’s disjunctive questions done!

-“Is there a private school in San Diego I can learn all of this at?”
+“Is there a language school in San Diego I can learn all of this at?”

 To be completely honest, there are many private language schools in San Diego you can go to if you want to learn how to form questions, but there is only a single one where you’ll do it quickly and efficiently - College of English Language!